Justin Turner Preview, Player Props: Red Sox vs. Orioles

 Justin Turner At The Plate

-- He ranks 19th in batting average, 31st in on base percentage, and 41st in slugging among qualifying batters in MLB action.
+- Among the qualified hitters in MLB, he ranks 18th in batting average, 32nd in on-base percentage, and 40th in slugging.

-- Turner has had an RBI in 59 games this year (46.5%), including 23 multi-RBI outings (18.1%).
-He has also driven in three or more of his team's runs in five contests.
+- Turner has driven home a run in 60 games this season (46.9%), including more than one RBI in 18.0% of his games and producing three or more of his team's runs on five occasions..

-- In 64 of 127 games this season, he has scored, and 15 of those games included multiple runs.
+- He has scored in 50.0% of his games this year, with more than one run scored in 11.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.